-8.25 Collecting sensitive information with consent
+Collecting sensitive information with consent

-The School would normally need clear evidence that an individual had consented to it collecting sensitive information.
+- 3.59 The School would normally need clear evidence that an individual had consented to it collecting sensitive information.
 The APP Guidelines provide that an 'An APP entity should generally seek express consent from an individual before handling the individual's sensitive information, given the greater privacy impact this could have.'
 The provision by any individual of sensitive information would usually indicate implied consent for the collection of their sensitive information.
-However, in this circumstance, the School should remember it should only be used for the purpose for which it was provided or a directly related purpose.
+However, in this circumstance, the School should remember it should only be used for the purpose for which it was provided or a directly related purpose that the individual would reasonably expect. - 3.60 A student's sensitive information should only be collected from a parent if the student does not have capacity to consent, or the student has consented to the School collecting the sensitive information.
+See also Section 7 of Part C - 'Consent and Young People'.

-8.26 Collecting sensitive information without consent
+Collecting sensitive information without consent

-8.26.1 In most situations Schools will collect sensitive information with consent on the basis that it has been provided to them directly by the student, the parent or a person authorised by the parent such as a doctor.

-8.26.2 However occasions may arise where sensitive information is collected from third parties without consent.
-This is permitted where it is required or authorised under law (this includes a duty of care) or it is impracticable to obtain consent and it is reasonably necessary to lessen or prevent a serious threat to the life, health or safety of the person or to public health or safety.
-If, for example, the child is very young he or she may be incapable of giving informed consent.
-It may also be necessary when investigating a suspected case of child abuse where there is a legal obligation to make inquiries without disclosing that there is an investigation.
+- 3.61 In most situations Schools will collect sensitive information with consent on the basis that it has been provided to them directly by the student, the parent (if the student lacks capacity to consent) or a person authorised by the student (or parent if the student lacks capacity) such as a doctor. - 3.62 However occasions may arise where sensitive information is collected from third parties without consent.
+This is permitted where it is required or authorised under law (this includes a duty of care) or it is impracticable to obtain consent and it is reasonably necessary to lessen or prevent a serious threat to the life, health or safety of any individual or to public health or safety.
+For example, it may be necessary when investigating a suspected case of child abuse where there is a legal obligation to make inquiries without disclosing that there is an investigation.